Union Budget 2025-26

 Key Highlights

-Budget 2025–26 sets a positive tone for economic sentiment across, reinforcing stability and growth ahead of key policy transitions.
+Budget 2025-26 has fostered a optimistic sentiment across the economy, resulting in higher stability and growth ahead of key policy transitions.

-Capital expenditure sees a modest 10% increase with a focus on PPP (Public Private Partnership).
+Capital expenditure has witnessed a decent increase of 10% with a particular focus on PPP (Public Private Partnership).

-Increased focus on sectors like MSMEs and other labour-intensive industries such as tourism, footwear, toys,
+A more significant emphasis on sectors like MSMEs and other labour-intensive industries such as tourism, footwear, toys, food processing has also been observed.

-Marginal increase in allocation to power and defence sectors, while capex for railways remains unchanged.
+There has also been a slight increase in allocation to power and defence sectors, while capex for railways hasn't been affected.

-Mutual efforts and rate cuts from government and RBI expected to uplift consumption.
+Mutual efforts and rate cuts from government and RBI are also expected to drive consumption levels higher.

 READ IN-DEPTH ANALYSIS